 - Server-side code C# code: Two samples showing how to verify a SafetyNet API response on a server written in C#, including offline and online via using Android Device Verification API.

-- The API doesn’t work when the device is offline.
-API returns an error when the device isn’t having internet access.
+Internet Dependency: The API requires an active internet connection to function.
+It won’t work when the device is offline.
+In such cases, the API returns an error if the device lacks internet access.

 Root Inspector

 Most detection apps simply try to run su or perform basic checks.
-Root Inspector uses multiple methods of root detection.
-There are 15 root checks via SDK (Java) and 13 checks via NDK (Native Code).
-This can be an effective detection mechanism against RootCloak or RootCloak Plus as well.
+Root Inspector utilizes multiple root detection methods, offering 15 checks via SDK (Java) and 13 checks via NDK (Native Code).
+This comprehensive approach enhances effectiveness against tools like RootCloak or RootCloak Plus.

-To test the effectiveness of Root Inspector’s detection mechanisms, we ran an unmodified version of the app on the rooted virtual device and the rooted physical device.
-To represent a real-life scenario, we implemented various root detection bypass techniques and then checked the results.
+To assess Root Inspector’s effectiveness, we tested an unmodified app version on both a rooted virtual device and a rooted physical device.
+Various root detection bypass techniques were implemented to simulate real-life scenarios, and the results were analyzed.

 Results achieved on a virtual device after implementing common bypass techniques.